 With social media playing a vital role in modern life — and the modern economy — it’s never been more important to have positive interactions with your customers across all of your channels.
 It can be a daunting responsibility, but when done right, you’ll find that social media customer service can be a powerful contributor to a healthy business.

-It's easy and effective to offer direct, immediate support to your customers and prospects through Twitter.
-This involves monitoring and responding to customer Tweets and creating a great customer experience visible to others on the platform.
+It's easy and effective to offer direct, immediate support to your customers and prospects through X. This involves monitoring and responding to customer Posts and creating a great customer experience visible to others on the platform.

-This marriage of customer support and Twitter has a few advantages:
+This marriage of customer support and X has a few advantages:

 - It makes both businesses and consumers more accessible